mozilla-platform-ops/relops-infra/ci-configuration-tools/taskcluster_cytoscape/README.md

 ## Overview

+Visualizes Firefox Taskcluster tasks, worker pools, image aliases, and images using [Cytoscope.js](https://js.cytoscape.org/).

+Task data is from [Firefox](https://github.com/mozilla-firefox/firefox)'s Taskgraph.
+All other data is from [fxci-config](http://github.com/mozilla-releng/fxci-config).

-This software consists of a Python script to generate a Cytoscape.js JSON file and the associated HTML viewer for the JSON file.
+This software consists of a Python script to generate a Cytoscape.js JSON file (`graph.py`) and the associated HTML viewer for the JSON file (see the `cytoscape_viewer/` directory).

 ## Generation of JSON